This year may well be a fruitful year for Australian finance professionals as talent management tops the agenda for the country’s finance leaders.

-- 54% of Australian CFOs have talent management at the top of their agenda for 2017.
+- 54% of Australian CFOs have talent management at the top priority of their agenda for 2017.

-- 54% say implementing new technologies is their top priority in 2020.
+- 54% say implementing new technologies will be their top priority in 2020.

 - 49% will ensure internal policies and procedures are updated in 2017; a process considered to be a key focus for 2020.